 Mark-IV Class LCU communications and countermeasures

-The communication systems aboard the vessel include a SATCOM - Link II Mod 1 tactical datalink and ELK 7036 communications intelligence (COMINT) system.
+The communication systems on-board the vessels include a SATCOM – Link II Mod 1 tactical datalink and ELK 7036 communications intelligence (COMINT) system.

 The surveillance and countermeasures are complemented by the MiniPOP surveillance system and Sanket S electronic support measures (ESM) system respectively.

 The Mark-IV Class LCU is powered by two MTU 16V 4000 M53 marine diesel engines coupled to a twin-propeller fixed-pitch propulsion system.
 Each engine drives a Fundivisa fixed-pitch propeller through a Reintjes WAF 763 P reversible-reduction gearbox.
 The maximum power output of each engine is 1,840kW.

 The propulsion system enables the LCU to attain a maximum speed of 15kt and a range of more than 1,500nmi.

 The Global Naval Surface Combatants and Warfare Systems Market 2011-2021